CPLI FAQs

 Applicants will be required to supply certified documentation supporting their application, which demonstrates a course has been satisfactorily completed.
 Certified documents are copies of important documents which need to be certified as true copies of the originals by a person authorised to do so.
 At certain stages of the application process, for approval as a higher education provider and VET provider, you will be asked to produce “certified documents”.

-Find out more on the Department of Education, Skills and Employment website.
+Find out more on the Department of Education website.

 NOT ACCEPTED: